Grants

 What If I Change My Mind

-If you receive a TEACH Grant but do not complete the required four years of teaching service, within eight years after completing the coursework for which you received the grant, or if you otherwise do not meet the requirements of the TEACH Grant Program, all TEACH Grant funds that you received will be converted to a Federal Direct Unsubsidized Stafford Loan that you must repay in full, with interest, to the Department of Education.
+If you receive a TEACH Grant but do not complete the required four years of teaching service, within eight years after completing the coursework for which you received the grant, or if you otherwise do not meet the requirements of the TEACH Grant Program, all TEACH Grant funds that you received will be converted to a Federal Direct Unsubsidized Loan that you must repay in full, with interest, to the Department of Education.
 You will be charged interest from the date the grant was disbursed.
 TEACH Grant recipients will be given a 6-month grace period prior to entering repayment if a TEACH Grant is converted to a Direct Unsubsidized Loan.
 Once a TEACH Grant is converted to a loan, it cannot be converted back to a grant.